Driver console: Reinventing bus ticketing

 RESULT

-Refinements boosted performance & we scaled to 40 buses
+Refinements boosted performance & we scaled to 85 buses across 4 cities and counting…

-Refinements boosted performance & we scaled to 40 buses
+Refinements boosted performance & we scaled to 85 buses across 4 cities and counting…

 9/10